 Yet, due to the chemical lobby, the EPA has done very little to protect citizens from the dangers of chlorpyrifos.
 When the pesticide was first marketed, the product’s safety was emphasized, which even at that time was not true.
 The company seems to be content to continue marketing and selling this dangerous pesticide and to simply pay for the damage it causes.
 Unfortunately, no amount of money can cure a child of autism, which makes this situation all the more tragic.
 These women and babies exposed to pesticides during pregnancy have suffered immensely yet no-one has ever admitted any wrongdoing .

-Contact Waters Kraus & Paul to Learn More about Filing a Birth Defect Lawsuit
+Contact Waters Kraus Paul & Siegel to Learn More about Filing a Birth Defect Lawsuit

 The birth defect attorneys at Waters Kraus Paul & Siegel have been representing people who have been sickened by toxic exposures for more than twenty years.
 Do you have a child suffering from a birth defect or cancer as a result of exposure to toxic chemicals?
 If so, call 800.226.9880 to speak with one of our birth defect attorneys and learn how we can help you.